What mortgage do I need?

 A mortgage is a type of loan that a bank or building society lends to you to help you buy a property.
 The amount of mortgage you need to borrow will depend on the amount you’ve saved up to put towards a deposit for a property, and the amount you still need to reach the purchase price of the property you want to buy.
-So the amount of mortgage you then take out will be a percentage of the purchase price – which is called a loan-to-value or LTV.
+The amount of mortgage you then take out will be a percentage of the purchase price – this is called a loan-to-value or LTV.

 How much mortgage can you afford?